manajay/resume/site/content/home/about.md

 # Summary

-Lianjie Duan is a professional developer who focuses on iOS and Java now.
+L.J.
+Twan is a professional developer who focuses on iOS and Java now.
 He has strong knowledge of Swift, Objective-C and Java programming.
 With these skills, he created quite a few widely used applications.
-Lianjie Duan also loves traveling, reading and listening music.
+L.J.
+Twan also loves traveling, reading and listening music.
 He is always willing to try new things, and keeping to learn from them.